 When two people make a promise to love each other forever, and in many cases for better or for worse, the shock of a break up is like being hit by a train and plunged into darkness.

-Even those that know the relationship has not been working are totally devastated when reality strikes and their partner just gives up and leaves.
+Even those who know the relationship has not been working are totally devastated when reality strikes and their partner just gives up and leaves.

 You still love them, but you hate them too, you want them back, but you don’t.